tvarchive/codingRound/README.md

-# TestVagrant coding round repo for applicants
+# Hiring challenge for applicants

 ## About the codebase: